garrettkolson/ClaudeManager/README.md

 Autonomous build orchestration at `/builds`.
 Requires `SweAf` config; see [Configuration](#hub-configuration) below.

 - **Trigger a build** — provide a goal description and a GitHub repo URL.
 The Hub calls AgentField's `swe-planner.build` agent (using the configured `Runtime` and `Models`), which autonomously implements the feature and opens a draft PR.
+- **Build stats** — summary bar showing total, succeeded, failed, running, and waiting counts.
+- **Build detail page** — click any build goal to open `/builds/{id}` with full metadata, timeline, PR links, error details, and the raw AgentField execution result.
 - **Live status updates** — AgentField sends observability webhook events; the Hub verifies the HMAC-SHA256 signature and updates job status in real time.
 - **Externally-triggered builds** — the AgentField webhook fires for all executions under the API key, not just Hub-initiated ones.
 Builds triggered by Jira, CLI, or other sources are automatically discovered and shown in the dashboard.
 - **Recovery** — on startup the Hub polls AgentField for any in-flight jobs to reconcile state missed during downtime.
 - **Job controls** (visible for active jobs):
   - **Cancel** — sends a cancel request; status updates when the resulting webhook arrives.
   - **Approve / Reject** — shown when a job is in `Waiting` state (human-in-the-loop approval gate).
 Sends the decision back to AgentField.
+  - **Retry** — re-triggers a failed or cancelled build with the same goal and repository.
-- **Host service control** — Start and Stop buttons in the header when `SweAfHost` is configured.
-Connects via SSH (or locally) and runs the configured service management commands.
+- **Host service control** — configurable command buttons in the header when `SweAfHost` is set up.
+Connects via SSH (or locally) and runs shell commands to start, stop, or restart the SWE-AF service.

 ---